-Update: Throughout 2023, the Policy department has taken steps to identify what legal and regulatory changes would be necessary to allow the MBTA to issue tickets based on photographs taken by camera equipped buses; advocacy work is underway to support those efforts.
+Update: Throughout 2023, the Policy department has taken steps to identify what legal and regulatory changes would be necessary to allow the MBTA to issue tickets based on photographs taken by camera equipped buses.
+Presently, a draft bill (S.2600 An act relative to school bus safety, which includes automated enforcement for bus stops) is pending with the legislature.
 Parallel to this, the Bus Transformation team has begun exploring the technical feasibility of implementation, including administration, camera technology, and communications.

-6. Improving Outreach Through a Focus on Diversity and Inclusion
+5. Improving Outreach Through a Focus on Diversity and Inclusion